Krunklehorn/io-scene-gzrs2/README.md

 # ***io_scene_gzrs2***

-GunZ: The Duel RealSpace2/3 content importer for Blender 4.2.1 LTS.
+GunZ: The Duel RealSpace2/3 content importer for Blender 4.2.1 LTS.<br>
 Intended for users wishing to visualize and modify GunZ content or prepare the data for a modern game engine.

 Please report bugs and unimplemented features to: ***Krunk#6051***